Dado, Rabbet, and Box Joint Jigs for Your Router

 The jig rides in your router table miter slot.
 A key pin, exactly matching your bit diameter, positions each cut.
 The workpiece butts against the key, advances one kerf width after each cut, and produces perfectly spaced fingers.

 Set bit height to slightly exceed your stock thickness.
 The fingers should project enough for flush-trimming after assembly.
-Too shallow leaves weak fingers; too deep wastes material.
+Too shallow leaves weak fingers; too deep wastes material and creates excessive tear-out at the top of the cut.

 Making the First Cut